WoPoss-project/Pygmalion/README.md

 - Uncertain relationships will be displayed as dashed lines.
 - "To" relationships will be displayed with an arrow going from the origin node to the target node.

+## How to cite

+- Dell’Oro, Francesca - Rimaz, Loris - Bermúdez Sabel, Helena & Marongiu, Paola (2020). _Pygmalion-simple 1.0.
+A tool to draw interactive and diachronic semantic maps_.
+WoPoss.
+A World of Possibilities.
+Swiss National Science Foundation.

+- Dell’Oro, Francesca - Rimaz, Loris - Bermúdez Sabel, Helena & Marongiu, Paola (2020). _Pygmalion-modal 1.0.
+A tool to draw interactive and diachronic semantic maps of modality_.
+WoPoss.
+A World of Possibilities.
+Swiss National Science Foundation